lagrassom/elite1022024wave2/README.md

 # Overview
 This is a set of example applications connecting a python application to a mysql db.
 This repo has all you need to setup the database and run the apps included.
 The 3 applications share a single helper script, the util/db_connection.py script.
-It has a single function, fetch_pokemon, that will connect to that schema as the pokedex_project user, execute a single query, and return a list of dictionarys
+It has a single function, fetch_pokemon, that will connect to that schema as the pokedex_project user, execute a single query, and return a list of dictionaries

 Each application allows the user to interact in different ways
 - command_line_poke_app.py